Symptoms of hearing loss

 The most common symptoms are:

-• Talk louder yourself
+• Speaking louder yourself

 • Feeling uncomfortable in a noisy environment